How Long Does a Small Claims Case Take to Resolve? A Realistic Timeline

 Small Claims Timelines in the United States

 The United States has no single national small claims system.
-Each state runs its own, and timelines vary significantly.
+Each state runs its own, and timelines vary.

 Texas and Florida tend to move faster — hearings are often scheduled within 20 to 40 days of filing in many counties.
 California, particularly in Los Angeles and the Bay Area, often runs 70 or more days out due to case volume.

 Within states, individual counties can also differ.
-A case filed in a dense urban courthouse will almost always take longer than the same case filed in a rural or suburban courthouse in the same state.
+A case in a dense urban courthouse will almost always take longer than the same case in a rural or suburban courthouse.
 If you have a choice of venue, this is worth considering.

 Small Claims Timelines in the UK, Canada, and Australia

 In the United Kingdom, small claims are handled through the County Court.
-Undefended claims can resolve in a matter of weeks, but if the defendant disputes the claim, the full process — including allocation, directions, and a hearing — typically runs 3 to 6 months.
+Undefended claims can resolve in weeks, but if the defendant disputes the claim, the full process — including allocation, directions, and a hearing — typically runs 3 to 6 months.

 In Canada, small claims courts are provincially managed.
 Ontario and British Columbia generally schedule hearings within 60 to 90 days of filing.
 Some smaller provinces move faster.